matijakolaric-com/django-music-publisher/docs/introduction.rst

 Ideas and plans
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Following features are required in order to make Django Music Publisher completely free and available to small music publishers without any limitations:
+The following features are required in order to make Django Music Publisher completely free and available to small music publishers without any limitations:

-* Adding custom work IDs
 * Adding data imports, requires custom work IDs
 * Including complete validation, CWR generation and highlighting in the open source
 * Adding MWN (DDEX)